McThor2/roblox-package-manager/README.md

 If you know what package you want then you can use the download menu by simply entering the package in `<scope>/<name>@<version>` format e.g. `evaera/promise@4.0.0` .
 When you click download, the package will be downloaded and installed into the `PackageLocation` in the config (currently set to the default of `ReplicatedStorage/Packages`).

 The search menu is for finding specific packages on the Wally index.
 You can enter any search term and see results (if there are any).
+Each result is seperated by `scope/name` and each result can be clicked to reveal the available versions of that package.
 A typical use case is searching by a creator / scope and seeing what packages they have.

 ## Existing work